Get insider access

 When It Matters

-TVs with high contrast ratios are most noticeable in dark rooms compared to those with low contrast.
+Getting a TV with a high contrast ratio is mainly noticeable if you're in a dark room.
 If you're watching a movie at night and there's a dark scene, is the image almost as dark as the rest of the room, or does it look gray?
-If it looks black, then it has a high contrast ratio, but if it looks gray, it means it has a low contrast ratio.
-However, in bright rooms, the difference in contrast isn't as easy to tell; even TVs with low contrast will have blacks that look black when viewed in a bright room, and this is why contrast is most important for dark room viewing.
+If it looks black, the TV probably has a high contrast ratio, but if it looks gray, it means the TV probably has a low contrast ratio.
+However, in bright rooms, the difference in contrast isn't as obvious, as bright lights reflecting off the screen increase the brightness of blacks.
+The screen's finish and anti-reflective coating have a greater impact on perceived contrast if you're in a bright room, so contrast doesn't matter as much.

 Our Tests